 Several colleges and departments maintain shops and facilities for design, fabrication, maintenance, and repair of specialized equipment.
 The OVPRI can assist faculty in locating an appropriate facility.

 Environmental Health and Safety (EHS) must be consulted before any laboratory is established in a university facility.
 The EHS staff will determine if the proposed laboratory meets all necessary facility and laboratory requirements.
 The EHS staff ensures that all personnel who will be working in the laboratory are familiar with the various university policies, procedures, and publications that cover laboratory operations.
 These may include chemical hygiene plans, laboratory safety manuals, safe handling, use, and disposal of Biosafety Level 2 (BSL-2) or Biosafety 3 (BSL-3) agents, or when applicable, lab licensing and radiation safety manuals approved by the Radiation Safety Committee.

 Research and teaching animals may be housed and maintained in college herds or flocks, in departmental or researcher-maintained housing, or is designated centralized animal vivaria.
-Researchers who want to house animals in new areas or facilities not currently used for that purpose must request inspection by the Office of the University Veterinarian and receive approval of the space before animals are ordered and housed in the new facility/area.
+Researchers who want to house animals in new areas or facilities not currently used for that purpose must request inspection by the Institutional Animal Care and Use Committee (IACUC) and receive approval of the space before animals are ordered and housed in the new facility/area

 The university asserts its right to the results of research funded wholly, or in part, with university resources.
 University ownership of intellectual properties is covered in Policy 13000, “Policy on Intellectual Property.”
 University ownership rights, as defined in the Policy on Intellectual Property, may extend to all permanent, visiting, or research faculty, staff, wage employees, and students.